-I am pleased to share with you our 2023 Consumer Confidence Report, which is a testament to the hard work and dedication of our employees.
-As you read through this annual water quality information, you will see that we continue to supply high quality drinking water service to keep your life flowing.
+I am pleased to share with you our 2024 Consumer Confidence Report, which is a testament to the hard work and dedication of our employees.
+As you read through the annual water quality information, you will see that we continue to supply high quality drinking water service to keep your life flowing.

 We monitor and test your water at multiple points throughout our process of drawing it from its source, treating it to meet drinking water standards, and distributing it through our pipeline systems.
-In fact, we test for about 100 regulated contaminants as required by state and federal drinking water standards.
+In fact, we test for about 90 regulated contaminants as required by state and federal drinking water standards.

-QUALITY: We take water quality so seriously that 6 of our surface water treatment plants have been nationally recognized with Directors Awards from the U.S. Environmental Protection Agency's (EPA) Partnership for Safe Water program for surpassing federal and state drinking water standards.
+QUALITY: We take water quality so seriously that six of our surface water treatment plants have been nationally recognized with Directors Awards from the U.S. Environmental Protection Agency's (EPA) Partnership for Safe Water program for surpassing federal and state drinking water standards.
 We remain committed to protecting our sources of drinking water.
 We utilize advanced technology and detection methods that are paving the way for source water protection across the country.

-SERVICE: Last year, we invested more than \$450 million to upgrade our water and wastewater treatment and pipeline systems in the communities we serve.
-These investments allowed us to improve water quality, water pressure and service reliability for our customers.
+SERVICE: Last year, we invested over \$500 million to upgrade our water and wastewater treatment and pipeline systems in the communities we serve.
+These investments allowed us to improve water quality, water pressure and service reliability for our customers and we expect this level of investment to continue for the next several years.